danfuzz/samizdat/doc/samizdat-0/library-io.md

 #### `io0SandboxedReader directory <> function`

-Returns a file reader function which is limited to *only* reading files from underneath the named directory (a path-listlet as described in `io0PathFromString`).
+Returns a file reader function which is limited to *only* reading files from underneath the named directory (a path-list as described in `io0PathFromString`).
 The return value from this call behaves like `ioReadFileUtf8`, as if the given directory is both the root of the filesystem and is the current working directory.
 Symbolic